 Finance is a profession that requires some degree of education to build credibility and trust in your preferred job role.
 For example, if you want to be an accountant, you will need to pursue an undergrad accounting degree.
 If you want to be an investment banker, an MBA in investment banking can bring you closer to your goal.

 Additional certifications such as Chartered Financial Analyst, Chartered Alternative Investment Analyst, Certified Financial Planner, Financial Risk Manager (FRM), and Financial Modeling & Valuation Analyst (FMVA) can help you further raise your equity and grow your skills and knowledge base.
+Preparing for certification programs may seem challenging, but nowadays, plenty of reliable resources are available to make studying easier and more efficient.
+For example, you can use free SIE exam flashcards for SIE exam preparation, which can reduce your study time while helping you get fully prepared.
+These flashcards can help you to understand key concepts and test your knowledge, allowing you to study the material more quickly and effectively.

 You can also explore platforms like “Girls Who Invest” that enable more women to enter the asset management industry.